 What does Diego mean?

-Diego \di(e)-go\ as a boys' name is pronounced dee-AY-go.
-It is of Spanish origin.
-Variant of James (Hebrew) "he who supplants".
+Diego [diego] as a boys' name is pronounced dee-AY-go.
+It is of Spanish and Hebrew origin, and the meaning of Diego is "he who supplants".
+Variant of James.
 The Mexican peasant to whom the Virgin of Guadalupe appeared was named Juan Diego.
 Painter Diego Rivera.